 Ribonucleic acid (RNA) has many forms, perhaps the most widely known being mRNA – the product of transcribing DNA so that it may be translated into protein.
 Laboratory synthesized mRNA can be used to induce protein production within a cell, while RNA interference (RNAi), and antisense oligonucleotides (ASO) are currently the primary RNA tools used to develop therapies reducing production of the target protein.
 In combination with its high specificity, as above in CRISPR/Cas9, these methods are ideal candidates for novel drug development.

 The COVID-19 pandemic has thrust RNA therapies into the limelight.
-By exploiting the cell’s translation of exogenous mRNA into the SAR-CoV-2 spike protein, the body is able to launch an immune response to the COVID-19 virus.
-While it is as yet undetermined how long the body will “remember” the spike protein, transmission and diagnosis of COVID-19 has dropped dramatically in regions where the vaccine has been widely administered.
+By exploiting the cell’s translation of exogenous mRNA into the SAR-CoV-2 spike protein, the body can launch an immune response to the COVID-19 virus.
+While it is yet undetermined how long the body will “remember” the spike protein, transmission and diagnosis of COVID-19 has dropped dramatically in regions where the vaccine has been widely administered.

 The rapid development of the COVID-19 vaccine required an expedited process that began with in vivo research.
 Results were replicated internationally using successively higher order animals (Talukder & Chanda, 2021) while concurrently beginning phase I clinical trials.
 Through this concentrated effort, scientists were able to engineer a novel and efficacious RNA vaccine that can be built upon for future vaccines and disease therapy.

 These technological and medical breakthroughs would have been impossible without established and new in vivo methods.
 Together with advanced comprehensive software to create and track experiments and data, future collaborations like those resulting in CRISPR/Cas9, immunotherapies and RNA treatments can get to market, and patients, faster and at lower cost.